 We offer a variety of wildlife courses relevant for careers working in a zoo

-People working in zoos increasingly have the opportunity to demonstrate to visitors, the reasons why it is important to respect animals and about the need for wildlife conservation.
+Those working in zoos increasingly have the opportunity to demonstrate to visitors, the reasons as to why it is important to respect animals and about the need for wildlife conservation.

 As the emphasis on environmental enrichment increases, more zoos and safari parks are employing staff to look after the animals in their care as well as to conduct educational tours for visitors.